-- By calling CVS Caremark, toll free at 855-271-6603/TDD 800-231-4403.
-Monday to Friday between 8 a.m. and 8 p.m., Eastern Time.
-They will help the member sign up for mail order service.
-If the member gives permission, CVS Caremark will call the prescribing provider to get the prescription. - By going to: www.caremark.com FAMIS members can log in and sign up for Mail Service online.
+- By calling CVS Caremark toll-free at 855-271-6603/TDD 800-231-4403, Monday through Friday from 8 a.m. to 8 p.m., EST. They will help the member sign up for mail order service.
+If the member gives permission, CVS Caremark will call the prescribing provider to get the prescription. - By going to: www.caremark.com, FAMIS members can log in and sign up for Mail Service online.
 If the member gives permission, CVS Caremark will call the prescribing provider to get the prescription. - By requesting their provider to write a prescription for a 90-day supply with up to one year of refills.
-Then the member calls CVS Caremark and asks CVS Caremark to mail them a Mail Service order form.
+Then the member calls CVS Caremark and asks CVS Caremark to mail them a mail service order form.
 When the member receives the form, the member fills it out and mails CVS Caremark the prescription and the order form.
 Forms should be mailed to: